What Are Personal Loan Prepayment Penalties?

 Lenders make money by charging interest, something they can only do while your loan is active.
 That’s why you, the borrower, can save on overall interest by paying off your loan early.

 The lender, on the other hand, loses profit in this scenario.
-As a result, it might charge a prepayment penalty on personal loans to dissuade borrowers from paying ahead.
-Prepayment penalties also help lenders replace some of the interest it would have collected while your loan was still active.
+As a result, they might charge a prepayment penalty to discourage borrowers from paying ahead.
+Prepayment penalties can help lenders replace some of the interest they would have collected while your loan was still active.

-Most major personal loan lenders (including all of our picks for the best personal loans) allow you to pay loans off early at no extra charge.
+Prepayment penalties are rare on personal loans.
+None of our top picks for the best personal loans charge one, and most major lenders allow you to pay off early at no extra charge.

 How do personal loan prepayment penalties work?

-Prepayment penalties are sometimes weighted heavier at the start of your loan and gradually decrease over time.
+Prepayment penalties are sometimes weighted more heavily at the start of your loan and decrease over time.
+A lender may charge less (or nothing) if you’re only a few months from your final payment, since there’s little interest left to collect.

 How do you know if your personal loan has a prepayment penalty?